 She bears an ever greater physical weight, a metaphor for the psychological weight of her office-for-life, as she is invested with all four layers of coronation robes and the regalia of office: the orb; the wedding ring of England; the white glove; the sceptre, containing the 530-carat Star of Africa, cut from the Cullinan Diamond presented to Edward VII in 1907; and the rod.
 Then she puts on the Imperial State Crown, adorned with the second Star of Africa diamond, a 320-carat gem also cut from the Cullinan; the Black Prince's ruby; and ”Queen Elizabeth I's pearls”, four enormous pear-shaped jewels, hanging at its heart.

-From beginning to end the young Queen performs an emotionally, historically and physically burdensome ceremony with serene gravity, in what feels like a rehearsal, physical and metaphorical, for the seven decades on public display that lay ahead of her.
+From beginning to end the young Queen performed an emotionally, historically and physically burdensome ceremony with serene gravity, in what felt like a rehearsal, physical and metaphorical, for the seven decades on public display that lay ahead of her.

 A symbol of international prestige

 The Queen assumed the monarchy when Britain was still mired in postwar austerity, a colonial and military power on the wane, and many of her early overseas visits featured independence ceremonies for the country’s former colonies.
 These visits, carried out at the government’s request, and starting with the Queen and Prince Philip's six-month tour of the Commonwealth from November 1953 to May 1954, were a conduit of soft power that helped maintain the country’s prestige whatever the diminution of its economic and military power.